inbo/bird-tracking/README.md

 ├── src
 │   ├── functions       : Custom functions used in scripts
 │   ├── individuals.Rmd : Script to get information on individuals
-│   ├── movebank.Rmd    : Script to get data for a specific project in Movebank format │   └── outliers.Rmd    : Script to mark outliers based on high speeds │
+│   ├── movebank_uvabits.Rmd : Script to get data for a specific UvA-BiTS project in Movebank format │   └── outliers.Rmd    : Script to mark outliers based on high speeds │
 ├── sql